Kamiwaza Wanda: Main characters

 Shuu is one of Yuto's friends.
-He is the son of a couple who works at a delicatessen that serves fried foods at Kirakira First Street, especially Wanda's favorite food, chicken karaage.
+He is the son of a couple who work at a delicatessen that serves fried foods at Kirakira First Street, especially Wanda's favorite chicken karaage.
 He is a clever young boy.
 Shuu became a Kamiwaza Power-Shooter after his Kamiwaza teammate Nice arrived on Earth.
 Banemin is his Promin buddy.
 Bug-Kyatchimin was the first Bugmin Shuu had captured and debugged.
 However, Shuu did not become a Kamiwaza Power-Shooter in the manga series.